 instead it did it by enhancing the organizational performance on the

 If you are looking forward to enhance your organizational performance or achieve your work goals in a timely manner then MBO is what you are looking for.
 It provides a faster feedback mechanism by setting short-term goals and therefore keeps the organization going in the right direction by ensuring that all the short-term goals are directing towards that one central objective of the organization.
 Everyone is supposed to present their own performance objectives, which in turn encourages effective communication throughout the organizational hierarchy.
 Effective communication throughout the organization is one of the work relationship rules that management by objective or MBO seamlessly covers.

 Furthermore, it encourages managers at all levels to make their own decisions and set their own objectives.
-Employees are given the flexibility to fulfil their responsibilities the way it works best for them.
-Everyone is given their own area of responsibility and they are supposed to set their own set of objectives in order to fulfil their responsibilities.
+Employees are given the flexibility to fullfil their responsibilities the way it works best for them.
+Everyone is given their own area of responsibility and they are supposed to set their own set of objectives in order to fullfil their responsibilities.